slsdetectorgroup/hdf5maker/README.md

 ## Data processing

+## Limitations

+The software assumes that files are written with padding in the receiver such that each frame is header+data and no size variation due to packet loss.

 ### Image size

 The tool reads raw files from disk and uses row, col information in the frame header in combination with the master fileto figure out the image size.